capytaine/capytaine/docs/developer_manual/installation.rst

     only the source code) and not the actual compiled package.

-    Running ``python`` from any other directory on your system should fix the issue, since their won't be a local ``capytaine`` directory to confuse the module importer.
+    Running ``python`` from any other directory on your system should fix the issue, since there won't be a local ``capytaine`` directory to confuse the module importer.

 When using ``make install``, you will need to re-run the installation